AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 .. index:: argument sources legality and project files

-An ASIS-based ``gnatcheck`` compiles its argument sources to create so-called tree files needed by ASIS.
-Two important consequences from this are: first, this ``gnatcheck`` can analyze only legal Ada sources, and second, for each legal argument source ``gnatcheck`` has full static semantic information.
+The old ``gnatcheck`` compiled its argument sources to create the so-called ASIS tree files.
+This had two important consequences: first, ``gnatcheck`` could analyze only legal Ada sources, and second, for each legal argument source ``gnatcheck`` had full static semantic information.
-Situation with current ``gnatcheck`` is different.
+The situation with the current ``gnatcheck`` is different.

-First, current ``gnatcheck`` can analyze Ada sources that are not legal, and it is trying to do its best to check the rules specified.
-This may result in false negatives caused by the absence of necessary semantic information or by some other problems in the argument source that impede a full check of this or that rule.
-Use ``--check-semantic`` option to check if argument Ada sources are legal sources according to the Ada Standard.
+First, ``gnatcheck`` can now analyze Ada sources that are not legal, and it is trying to do its best to check the rules specified.
+This may result in false negatives caused by the absence of necessary semantic information or by some other problems in the argument source that impede a full check of some rules.
+You can use the ``--check-semantic`` option to check if your Ada sources are legal sources.

-Second, if gnatcheck is called for some Ada source and it does not have a project file as a parameter, it will see only the information contained in this source and it will not follow the semantic dependencies on other sources if any.
+Second, if ``gnatcheck`` is called for some Ada source and it does not have a project file as a parameter, it will see only the information contained in the sources specified and will not follow the semantic dependencies on other sources if any.
 This is why it is strongly recommended to call ``gnatcheck`` with a project file.
 When called with a project file, ``gnatcheck`` follows all the semantic dependencies for sources located in the project file source